-Whether at the event or an online support system via phone, having a group of people who “get it” or even a go-to sponsor or person who you can reach out to for support if you’re struggling is key.
+An person or group of people who “get it” who you can reach out to for real-time support if you’re struggling is key.

-It’s full of supportive people who really understand, and since it’s world-wide there’s pretty much always somebody around who will respond to your thread.
+These social media forums are full of supportive people who really understand, and since they are world-wide there’s pretty much always somebody around who will respond!

-I can’t speak highly enough of that group.
+I can’t speak highly enough of this tactic.

 4- Make It A Challenge